GG666/Lecture/Chpater (C_English_Pointer).md

 }
 ```

-Actually in the program above, the thing left to '=' is the address value, as a result we can seem the above program as we assign the value right to the '=' to the address.
+Actually, in the program above, the thing left to '=' is the address value, as a result, we can see the above program as we assign the value right to the '=' to the address.

 ```C++
 #include <cstdio>